victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 - (+): Easily accessible by others and myself
 - (+): Easily editable.
 OneNote notes lends itself to writing down quick notes.
 I don't like editing them, though, perhaps because there's too many degrees of freedom to get it 'just right': for example, you can move the image arbitrarily.
 HTML is rendered a specific way, and this constraint makes it easier to make iterative edits to 'perfect' a post.
+- (+): A good file format
+- (+): As we know, you don't understand something unless you teach it, or write it down.
+Writing down long, constructed posts lets met articulate and organize my ideas clearly both on the page and in my head.

 ### Books to Read
 Goodreads.com